vmand4/Regression_Analysis/README.md

 The data is present in "Modeling Test Data.csv" file.
 This is an anonymized data.

-The "Data_Exploration.ipynb" consists of a jupyter file with data exploration methods.
+The "Data_Exploration.ipynb" notebook consists of data exploration methods.

-The Modeling.ipynb has analysis with simple machine learning models,
+The Modeling.ipynb has analysis with simple machine learning models and analysis of their results.